fuzunist/testing_case/README.md

 ### Common Issues

+1. **"Invalid style/color/size" Errors**
+   - **SOLUTION**: Run the configuration setup script provided in the "Initial Data Configuration" section above.
+   - The configuration collections (styles, colors, sizes) must be populated after starting the emulator.

-1. **"Your default credentials were not found" Error**
+2. **"Your default credentials were not found" Error**
    - The system uses mock credentials for the emulator.
 Make sure environment variables are set correctly.
    - If running manually, ensure `FIRESTORE_EMULATOR_HOST` is set to `127.0.0.1:8080`.

-2. **"Invalid style/color/size" Errors**
-   - The configuration collections (styles, colors, sizes) need to be populated in Firestore.
-   - These should be imported with initial data, but can be added manually if missing.
+3. **Empty styles/colors/sizes collections**
+   - **SOLUTION**: This is the most common issue.
+Always run the Python setup script after starting emulators.
+   - Check the Emulator UI at http://localhost:4000 to verify collections are populated.

-3. **"python: command not found"**
+4. **"python: command not found"**
    - Use `python3` instead of `python` on macOS and some Linux systems.
    - Make sure Python 3.10+ is installed and accessible.

-4. **Connection Refused Errors**
+5. **Connection Refused Errors**
    - Ensure Firebase emulators are running before starting the Functions Framework.
    - Check that ports 4000, 5001, 8080, 9099, and 9000 are available.

+6. **API Returns "An unexpected internal error occurred"**
+   - Usually caused by missing configuration collections.
+   - Check the Functions Framework console output for detailed error logs.